Expert answers to your questions about designing an exquisite, custom wine showcase displayed in a Glass Wine Cellar.

 The second option is to install a new glass wine cellar during a remodel.
-Much like installation during new construction, this allows you to coordinate styling of the wine cellar to the new décor of the room and – depending on the level of the remodel, hide channels to achieve a frameless look.
+Much like installation during new construction, this allows you to find that perfect space in your home that tcan be converted to a functional wine display feature.

 Small wine collections do not require much storage space.
 We have installed beautiful glass wine cellars under stairways and placed shallow wine cellars that run the length of a blank wall – contributing beauty and elegance to the room without closing it in or monopolizing valuable floor space.

 There are so many options to consider when selecting wine racks.
 Each contributes a unique style to the room and provides variable options for storage.

 Wood shelving is ideal for storing cases and cartons.

 Many glass wine cellars include a mix of shelving to allow the storage of both individual bottles and cases or cartons.
 Treated Redwood shelves resist humidity and the development of fungus or mildew that can occur in temperatures that are ideal for wine storage.

 In addition, wood shelving can be modern or rustic, depending on the variety and coloring of the selected wood, making it an easy choice for any style.

 Terra cotta clay tiles are an age-old choice.